awangdev/leet-code/TagReviewPage.md

 - Which one?
 - worst case: tried all numbers and cannot find: O(m!), m = 9, all possible integers in [1~9]
 - C(n,k), n choose k problem : `n! / (k! * (n-k)!)` => ends up being `O(min(n^k, n^(n-k)))`

+---

+**30. [Walls and Gates.java](https://github.com/awangdev/LintCode/blob/master/Java/Walls%20and%20Gates.java)**      Level: Medium      Tags: [BFS, Backtracking, DFS]

+给一个room 2D grid. 里面有墙-1, 门0, 还有empty space INF(Math.MAX_VALUE).

+对每个empty space而言, fill it with dist to nearest gate.

+#### DFS
+- Form empty room: it can reach different gate, but each shortest length will be determined by the 4 directions.
+- Option1(NOT applicable).
+DFS on INF, mark visited, summerize results of 4 directions.
+- hard to resue: we do not know the direction in cached result dist[i][j]
+- Option2.
+DFS on gate, and each step taken to each direction will +1 on the spot: distance from one '0';
+- Through dfs from all zeros, update each spot with shorter dist
+- Worst time: O(mn), where entre rooms[][] are gates.
+It takes O(mn) to complete the iteration.
+Other gates be skipped by `if (rooms[x][y] <= dist) return;`

+#### BFS
+- TODO? why BFS better?